Admissions for 2023 are now closed for our Culture and Performance Ph.D program. The deadline was November 15, 2022.

 This section of the application is your chance to tell us what you want to do here in the Culture and Performance program.
 Describe your research interests in particular.
 What questions do you want to investigate in relation to what materials?
 What new knowledge and skills that apply to this interest area are you expecting to develop through graduate study in our program?
 Do you see evidence that the necessary resources are available at UCLA?
 Of course you should also address the topics given in the application materials: your purpose in applying, your area of specialization, your plans for future occupation or profession, and any additional information that may aid us in evaluating your preparation and your aptitude for graduate study at UCLA.

-Please review FAQs below for other information about other application materials.
+Please review FAQs below for other information.

 Requirements for International Applicants